NehaDas25/DataScience_CS5661/README.md

 2. We considered class column as the target from normalized_data_set and labelled as y.

 <b> Split the data for X_train,X_test,y_train,y_test with test size and random state. </b>
-    Test size and random state are taken as user inputs.
+1. Test size and random state are taken as user inputs.

 <h1> Start with implementing algorithms. </h1>

-<b> 1.
-KNN classifier </b>
+<b> KNN classifier </b>
-a. k is taken as user-input for number of neighbors you want to classify.
+1. k is taken as user-input for number of neighbors you want to classify.
-b.
-Fit and predict the model.
+2. Fit and predict the model.
-c.
-Find the accuracy with respect to y_test.
+3. Find the accuracy with respect to y_test.

-<b> 2.
-Decision Tree Classifier </b>
+<b> Decision Tree Classifier </b>
-a.
-Fit and predict the model.
+1. Fit and predict the model.
-b.
-Find the accuracy with respect to y_test.
+2. Find the accuracy with respect to y_test.

-<b> 3.
-Random Forest classifier </b>
+<b> Random Forest classifier </b>
-a.
-Here we will use the random state that's already used while splitting the dataset.
+1. Here we will use the random state that's already used while splitting the dataset.
-b.
-User input to enter the number of estimators for Random Forest Classification.
+2. User input to enter the number of estimators for Random Forest Classification.
-c.
-Fit and predict the model.
+3. Fit and predict the model.
-d.
-Find the accuracy with respect to y_test.
+4. Find the accuracy with respect to y_test.

-<b> 4.
-Logistic Regression </b>
+<b> Logistic Regression </b>
-a.
-Fit and predict the model.
+1. Fit and predict the model.
-b.
-Find the accuracy with respect to y_test.
+2. Find the accuracy with respect to y_test.

 <h1> ROC and AUC. </h1>
+<b> Finding TPR and FPR </b>
 1. We calculated y_predict_probab for all the 4-algorithms.
 2. We found TPR(True Positive Rate), FPR(False Positive Rate) and Threshold for all the 4-algorithms using ROC from sklearn.

+<b> Find the AUC and plotting ROC curve. </b>
-3. We calculated AUC for all the 4-algorithms using metric.AUC from the FPR and TPR as caluclated in step-2.
+1. We calculated AUC for all the 4-algorithms using metric.AUC from the FPR and TPR as caluclated in step-2.
-4. Then plot the ROC curve with their respective AUC in matlib plot.
+2. Then plot the ROC curve with their respective AUC in matlib plot.

+<b></b>

 ![image](https://github.com/NehaDas25/DataScience_CS5661/blob/main/ROC.png)